pnnl/oedisi_dopf/README.md

 ## Docker

-To simply run the DOPF algorithm an an example scenaior fill modify the build arg *SCENARIO* to: small, medium, large, or ieee123. ieee123 is the default scenario.
-Outputs are save in the mounted volumn to local directory.
+To simply run the DOPF algorithm for a specific scenario modify the build arg *SCENARIO* to one of the preconfigured settings: small, medium, large, or ieee123. ieee123 is the default scenario.
+Outputs are saved in the mounted volume to your local directory.

 ```shell
     docker build --build-arg SCENARIO=<ieee123> -t oedisi-example:0.0.0 .